I am an iOS software engineer. I live in Portland, Oregon.

 - Goodreads iOS app (2010-2015)

 - I was the 1st iOS hire and took over the app that was built by contractors.
 I helped develop new navigation (twice!), new book main page, barcode scanner, on-device caching, Facebook onboarding, localization and more.
-I directed my attention to critical issues such as memory management and performance, helping the strong growth the company was experiencing on mobile platforms, which led to the acquisition by Amazon in 2013.
-When I left in 2015 the app was 99% built natively in Objective-C. I'm particularly proud of this work because (1) I got to work for a company that was helping readers, (2) I was able to do some open source contributions, and (3) I worked with an exceptional team and learned a ton of stuff.
+Firstly I directed my attention to critical issues such as memory management and performance, helping to build a solid foundation for the strong growth the company was experiencing on mobile platforms, which led to the acquisition by Amazon in 2013.
+When I left in 2015 the app was 99% built natively in Objective-C. More than a decade later, some of the features I helped build are still used by millions of users in the current Goodreads app.
+I'm particularly proud of this work because (1) I got to work for a company that was helping readers, (2) I was able to do some open source contributions, and (3) I worked with an exceptional team and learned a ton of stuff.

 [App Store page]

-- The most rewarding experiences I've ever had while developing software was to contribute to open source / free software projects.
+- Some of the most rewarding experiences I've ever had while developing software was to contribute to open source / free software projects.
 Here's a few projects I collaborated to:

 - Readium Swift toolkit (eReading software; 2021-2025): I added easier access to styling configuration options, improvements to error handling, and various bug fixes.
 My commits, PRs, and more PRs.